 As a result there are less magnificent interiors and remarkable gardens here than at some of the famous Loire castles such as Chateau de Chenonceau and Chateau de Villandry, but Chateau de Chinon has well preserved towers and accommodation as well as splendid views across the town of Chinon and the Vienne river.
 There is also an impressive sequence of audio-visual presentations in the castle and several recreations of medieval weapons in the grounds.

 History of Chateau Chinon

-Later, in the 16th century, the castle was used as a prison but then fell into abandon - a state that was to last for two hundred years.
-The revival in the fortunes of Chateau Chinon started with Napoleon III, who renovated part of the castle, and its recognition as a French historic monument in 1840.
+In the 16th century the castle was used as a prison but was then abandoned, a state that was to last for two hundred years.
+The revival in the fortunes of Chateau Chinon started with Napoleon III, who renovated part of the castle, and its subsequent recognition as a French historic monument in 1840.

 The transformation continued in the 20th century as the importance of the castle was recognised - it is now in the control of Chinon town and a major regional visitor attraction, although we can only try to imagine what the castle was like at in its heyday, since a great deal of the original castle buildings are no longer standing.

 There are three separate castles at Chinon: Fort Coudray, the Middle Castle and Fort Saint George.
 Each castle was surrounded by its own fortifications and ditches, and the three parts are still clearly distinct.

 The castle is entered by the Fort of Saint George, the easternmost of the three parts to the castle.
 This fort was built by Henry II as a base for administration and is still used for the same purpose: it now provides access to the main castle.
 This building also holds the Joan of Arc Museum, dedicated to explaining the actions taken by Joan of Arc.